codewithzaqar/zaqar-hakobyan/Notes/Projects/Python/Python C API Reference/C API Stability.md

 All functions in the Stable ABI are present as functions in Python's shared library, not solely as macros.
 This makes them usable from languages that don't use the C preprocessor.
 # Platform Considerations
 ABI stability depends not only on Python, but also on the compiler used, lower-level libraries and compiler options.
-For the purposes of the [[#Stable ABI|Stable ABI]],
+For the purposes of the [[C API Stability#Stable ABI|Stable ABI]],
 # Contents of Limited API
 Currently, the [[#Limited C API|Limited API]] includes the following items: